 Mesna (Uromitexan ®)

-This information is about a drug called mesna, which is used to protect the bladder from the effects of the chemotherapy drugs ifosfamide (Mitoxana®) and cyclophosphamide.
-Mesna is not a chemotherapy drug.
+Mesna is a drug used to protect the bladder from the effects of the chemotherapy drugs ifosfamide (Mitoxana ®) and cyclophosphamide.
+It is not a chemotherapy drug.

 This information describes mesna, how it’s given and some of its possible side effects.
 It should ideally be read with our information about ifosfamide or cyclophosphamide.